 - On-going email and telephone support from ITR available

 Live Online Webinar (at your computer)

 Seating is limited; register promptly.
-Registration closes 3 business days prior to first day of webinar or when available spots are filled.
-No refunds or credits for cancellations made within 30 days or webinar.
+Registration closes December 2, 2022 or when available spots are filled.
+No refunds or credits after November 2, 2022.

 For more information, contact Sandra Hawkins.